Understanding Ads on Twitter: Part 2

 From opening an office in Canada to making a play for TV-adjacent ad dollars, 2013 has already been a big year for Twitter, and it’s about to get bigger.
-The company is preparing for its initial public offering, expected Thursday.
-The latest projections have the shares opening as high as $25 (the final price is expected today), which would value the company at around $15.6 billion.
+The company is preparing for its initial public offering, widely expected this week.
+The latest projections have the shares opening as high as $25, which would value the company at around $15.6 billion.

 To sustain that value, Twitter needs to sell its suite of ad products – currently its main driver of revenue – and expand as it has with its venture into the TV ad market this year.
 So as the English web’s favourite microblogging service prepares to go public, Marketing is taking a look at Twitter’s ad offering and how it has been used by Canadian marketers.

 Yesterday we explored Twitter’s first ad unit, promoted tweets, and how they have been used by Telus.
 Today we’re looking at the second ad unit Twitter introduced: promoted accounts.
 Watch MarketingMag.ca this week for more on promoted trends, Twitter Amplify and a look at its approach to targeting.

 At Twitter Canada, they call them the WTFs.

 “It’s not the one you’re thinking,” laughed senior account executive Ivan Pehar, explaining the acronym is Twitter-speak for Who To Follow, a feature that suggests accounts consumers may want to follow based on their interests.

 Housed on the left hand navigation bar and the “Discovery” tab on mobile, the feature is also home to Twitter’s “promoted account” ad unit.
 Introduced in October 2010, promoted accounts were created as a tool for follower acquisition, allowing marketers to invest in developing an audience.